keum/SOTM-US16/README.md

 >Looked at who/where/when people were making the edits

 2. [ImproveOSM](http://improve-osm.org/#27.2155562,-82.2216797,4/layer=OSM/OPEN/true,1-0-0/true,1-0-0-0-0/true,1-0)
-Using Big Data to Improve the map
+Using Big Data to Improve the map by Telenav
 >Telenav, using their probe data, following items can help improve OSM data, they are missing roads, traffic flow and turn restriction

-3. OSM & the Sustainable development goals
+3. OSM & the Sustainable development goals by Tyler Radford, Humanitarian OpenStreetMap Team
+>

 4. Combating hegemonic cartographic discourses with drones